yangwm2005/lab/README.md

 # lab
-This is for the lab only
+This is for the lab only for web hosting.